hiptest/hiptest-publisher/README.md

         --show-actionwords-renamed   Output signatures of renamed action words (default: false) --show-actionwords-signature-changed
-                                     Output signatures of action words for which signature changed (default: false) --split-scenarios            Export each scenario in a single file (default: false) --leafless-export            Use only last level action word (default: false) -s, --site=SITE                  Site to fetch from (default: https://hiptest.net)
+                                     Output signatures of action words for which signature changed (default: false) --with-folders               Use folders hierarchy to export files in respective directories, to be used with --split-scenarios (default: false)
+        --split-scenarios            Export each scenario in a single file (default: false) --leafless-export            Use only last level action word (default: false) -s, --site=SITE                  Site to fetch from (default: https://hiptest.net)